CARING FOR YOUR NEW PUPPY

 Are your puppies registered?

 Some, but not all, of our puppies are registered with the American Kennel Club (AKC), the largest and most prominent registry.
-Not all of our dogs are registered because few of them come from the same breeders and it is up to their discretion to register them, since we hand-select our puppies and work with breeders well-versed in only one or a few breeds.
-Registered puppies come with a certificate of pedigree, meaning that their purebred lineage and family history has been marked into the AKC’s studbook.
+Not all of our dogs are registered because it is up to the breeder’s discretion to register them.
+Registered puppies come with a certificate of pedigree, meaning that their purebred lineage and family history has been marked into the registry company’s studbook.
 This does not determine the quality or health of the puppy, but only certifies that the puppy is the offspring of a named, registered purebred pairing.
-All our puppies, regardless of AKC status, are of equal pet-quality and in good health.

 Are there any finance plans for buying a puppy?